NishchayAnand/software-engineering/Interview Prep/Spring/Spring Data JPA.md

 3. Supports the use of custom `JPQL` or native SQL queries using the `@Query` annotation.

+> NOTE: Spring Data JPA eliminates boilerplate code by **dynamically generating proxy instances of the repository interface at runtime**, allowing developers to focus on business logic.

 ---

 Q. What is Domain-Driven Design?